 - Domaine Andre Bonhomme: With fancy script on the bottle and reasonable prices, these wines try to be fashionable Burgundy Chardonnay at a good price.
 There's not much of a difference between the cuvées, with yellow fruit conflicting with the more floral side of the wine in its first few years.
 The old-vine example might display a little more complexity, but is also more expensive.

-- Bret Brothers: Two lieux-dit wines are commonly seen here: Sous les Plantes, with its noble aromas of smooth yet dry yellow fruit and spices, and the La Verchère.
-This is the more complex of the two, with a lot of volume to its honeyed but precise yellow and green fruit.
+- Bret Brothers: Two lieu-dit wines are commonly seen here: Sous les Plantes, with its noble aromas of smooth yet dry yellow fruit and spices, and the more intense but still honeyed and exotic La Verchère.

-- Domaine Emilian Gillet: This is very good village wine for under $20, its exotic, almost tropical fruit mingling well with pungent floral essence and underlined by a core of powerful but not stark minerality.
+- Domaine Emilian Gillet: This is very good village wine for under $20, its exotic, almost tropical fruit mingling well with pungent floral essence and underlined by minerality.

 - Domaine de Roally: The only wine here is simply called the Tradition.
 What makes this cuvée unusual is that it is clearly heavily oaked, with rich nut and butter aromas in an almost grilled fashion.
 Yet underneath, the fruit remains fresh and vibrant, with an almost citrussy tinge.

-- Domaine Sainte Barbe: A few separate lieux-dit wines are produced here, but there's no major difference between them.
+- Domaine Sainte Barbe: A few separate lieu-dit wines are produced here, but there's no major difference between them.
 All the wines show strong minerality, as well as almost green, limey fruit, stony minerality and citrus edges.
-They are close to Chablis in style, actually; light-bodied and vibrant but lean, they need time to show their best.
+They are close to Chablis in style; light-bodied and vibrant but lean, they need time to show their best.

-- Domaine Valette: Pungently perfumed, this producer's leading village wine is odd for its appellation, but nonetheless shows quite characterful fruit flavors of citrussy lemon, peach, and anise, as well as a strong mineral component and almost exotic nuts and spices.
-This cuvée combines depth and vibrancy well and could certainly be aged.
+- Domaine Valette: Pungently perfumed, this producer's excellent village wine shows quite characterful flavors of citrussy lemon, peach, and anise, as well as a strong mineral component and almost exotic nuts and spices.
+This balanced cuvée has enough sophistication to age well.

 Unfortunately, with the lack of Grands Crus and Premiers Crus in Viré-Clessé, it's solely up to the lieux-dits to be the arbiters of higher quality.
 Even they rarely signify much of a difference from the simple village wines or "Tradition" cuvées.
 The one good shared lieu-dit to remember is Verchère, as from both Bret Brothers and Rijckaert some amazingly good wines are made here.